Medical Equipment Market in Hong Kong Unit: USD thousands

 Imports from U.S.: Hong Kong Census & Statistics Department & Industry Sources

 Hong Kong relies heavily on imports to satisfy its medical equipment needs since the city’s medical equipment production is low.
-Total medical equipment1 imports in 2014 amounted to US$1.68 billion, representing a slight increase of one percent over 2013.
-The United States was the market leader in the high-end market segment, capturing about 19 percent of the total import market in 2014, a decrease of one percent of total market share from 2013.
+Total medical equipment imports in 2015 amounted to US$1.69 billion, representing a slight increase of one percent over 2014.
+The United States was the market leader in the high-end market segment, capturing about 20 percent of the total import market in 2015, an increase of one percent of total market share from 2014.

 Hong Kong is also a sourcing point for medical products for mainland China.
-In 2014, transshipment of medical equipment to China through Hong Kong amounted to US$734 million; accounting for approximately 43 percent of Hong Kong’s medical equipment re-exports to all destinations.
+In 2015, transshipment of medical equipment to China through Hong Kong amounted to US$671 million; accounting for approximately 40 percent of Hong Kong’s medical equipment re-exports to all destinations.

-The Hong Kong Government is also interested in implementing the Voluntary Health Insurance Scheme to encourage people to purchase health insurance and provide more choices for users of private healthcare services.
-Currently, a study is underway to collect and analyze citizens’ views on the scheme.
+The Hong Kong Government is also interested in implementing the Voluntary Health Insurance Scheme to encourage citizens to purchase health insurance; and providing more choices for users of private healthcare services.
+A study was conducted in 2015 to collect and analyze public’s views on the scheme.
 Before taking the project forward, the HA will embark on revamping the regulatory regime for private healthcare facilities to enhance the quality and price transparency of private healthcare services.

-The healthcare system of the Macau Special Administrative Region includes specialized and primary healthcare provided by two public hospitals: Hospital Conde de S. Januário and Macau University Hospital (an institution established under the Macau University of Science and Technology (MUST) Foundation), one private, non-profit hospital, Kiang Wu, 10 public and 710 privately operated clinics.
+The healthcare system of the Macau Special Administrative Region includes specialized and primary healthcare provided by two public hospitals: Hospital Conde de S. Januário and Macau University Hospital (an institution established under the Macau University of Science and Technology (MUST) Foundation), one private, non-profit hospital, Kiang Wu, 10 public clinics and 687 privately operated healthcare establishments.
 Every Macau resident enjoys free primary healthcare services.
-Specialist treatment is also free of charge for 80 percent of public hospital patients.
 One of the best ways for American SME suppliers to sell medical products in the Macau market is through Hong Kong-based agents or distributors, given the relatively smaller size of Macau and the proximity of the two markets.
 Many of Hong Kong’s medical agents/distributors have established networks and excellent relationships with the medical industry in Macau.

 Sub-Sector Best Prospects